oscahui/final-project/README.md

 * `app.py` houses the flask app that will a guest can check their ticket for potential peril

-# How to Run on Your Local Machine
+# Running the project on your local machine

-1. enter this environment variable in gitbash: export DATABASE_URL="postgresql+psycopg2://postgres:putyourpasswordhere@localhost:5432"
+1. Enter this environment variable in gitbash: export DATABASE_URL="postgresql+psycopg2://postgres:putyourpasswordhere@localhost:5432"
-2. Ensure to update the Postgre username and password in the command
+2. Ensure to update the Postgre username and password in the command.
-3. Ensure Postgre server is running
+3. Ensure Postgre server is running.
-4. run -> python etl_func.py to load data to PG database
+4. Run python etl_func.py to load data to PG database.
-5. run -> python app.py
+5. Run python app.py.
-6. copy the link for the app and open in chrome
+6. Copy the link for the app and open in chrome.

 # Link for deployed code in Heroku
 https://getrichquick.herokuapp.com/

 # Potential Improvements
 1. Bulletproofing code to prevent entering invalid data
 2. Feature to upload and save new data for retraining the model
 3. Utilise more models and elaborating the differences for each model